escaroda/goya1746/README.md

 ## Bill of Materials

-All resistors are 1/4 W. All capacitors must have a minimum voltage rating of 35 V. Consider capacitors to be film unless otherwise specified.
+All resistors are 1/4 W metal film with 1% tolerance.
+All capacitors must have a minimum voltage rating of 35 V. Consider capacitors to be film unless otherwise specified.
 All ceramic capacitors exhibit some degree of piezoelectric effect, but C0G (also known as NP0) dielectrics have the lowest such effect and are recommended for this design.
 If 25 kΩ potentiometers are unavailable, a 50 kΩ potentiometer may be used together with a 50 kΩ resistor in parallel.
 This changes the taper slightly (especially for log pots), because the resistance curve is altered by the parallel resistor.
 Ferrite bead R1 is optional and can be replaced with a wire link.
 The OPA2134 at U1 may be substituted with another TL072 without any noticeable difference.

 You'll also need:
 - 6.3 mm jack sockets,